danalber/PubMedTag/README.md

 # PubMedTag

+# THIS IS AN OLD VERSION - UPDATED COMING SOON

 ## This is a python script which facilitates tagging of studies for literature reviews

 Required modules: OpenPyXl (for Excel functionality), TKinter, JSON